The most flexible way to earn a valuable accounting credential

 For example, for online students beginning in Fall 2017, payment 2 would be due on January 15, 2018, payment 3 would be due May 01, 2018 and payment 4 would be due October 01, 2018.
 For online students beginning in Winter 2018, payment 2 would be due May 01, 2018, payment 3 would be due October 01, 2018 and payment 4 would be due January 15, 2019.

-To register for the part-time Post-Graduate Certificate in Accounting, register directly online.
+To register for the Online Post-Graduate Certificate in Accounting, register directly online.
 Review the detailed admission requirements to understand what’s required.
 You may be contacted and required to provide the following:

 - Official transcripts

 - Proof of English Proficiency (for international students only)

 You will be notified directly if additional information or documentation is required by the Program Manager.